 - Social Impact Investing, Behavioural Insights and Customer Reform.

-The Office of General Counsel (OGC) is responsible for providing legal, policy and governance advice.
+Cabinet and Legal is responsible for providing legal, policy and governance advice.
 The office supports the Premier and DPC and manages the government’s legislative agenda.
 The office also develops and implements policy and legislative reforms within the Premier’s portfolio, assists with whole-of-government priority reforms, and manages DPC’s litigation and external legal service provision (except employment matters).
 The office comprises the Legal Branch and Information Access Unit (IAU).
 The Legal Branch administers legislation allocated to the Premier including constitutional, integrity and electoral legislation.
 IAU manages DPC’s compliance with the Government Information (Public Access) Act 2009 (GIPA) and assists the secretary to administer the government’s Register of Lobbyists.

 Government, Corporate and Regional Coordination Group